pulumi/docs/content/blog/platypus-platform-pulumi-at-1000-nodes/index.md

 ### Reproducibility

 Since 2010, scientists have felt that we are in a crisis – a *[reproducibility crisis](https://en.wikipedia.org/wiki/Replication_crisis)* – wherein we cannot easily reproduce an experiment in order to verify published results.
 Similarly, the software industry is entering into a reproducibility crisis of its own, especially around AI training workflows, where it is increasingly difficult to recreate crucial build and prod environments.
-[Pulumi Stacks](https://www.pulumi.com/learn/building-with-pulumi/understanding-stacks/) make it very easy to manage both configuration and state across multiple environments, and make [reproducing a deployment](https://www.pulumi.com/blog/simple-reproducible-kubernetes-deployments/) a matter of a few clicks within Pulumi Cloud.
+[Pulumi Stacks](https://www.pulumi.com/learn/building-with-pulumi/understanding-stacks/) make it very easy to manage both configuration and state across multiple environments, and make [reproducing a deployment](https://www.pulumi.com/blog/simple-reproducible-kubernetes-deployments/) within Pulumi a matter of a few basic operations.

 You can use Pulumi programs to capture ***all*** of the necessary resources for an AI training workload, including things like [versioned data](https://www.pulumi.com/ai/answers/xig35anR7ibjAP5MhHDyxC/time-travel-queries-on-snowflake-dynamic-tables) using dynamic tables with time-travel functionality in [Snowflake](https://www.pulumi.com/case-studies/snowflake/).
 That means you can be sure that not only will your deployment be on the infrastructure you need, it will also have the exact version of data, every time, which is essential to A/B testing and debugging your models.